 What You Should Know About How to Set-up for the Best Online Piano Lessons

 Are you having your first online piano lesson?
 Have you been experiencing issues that are affecting the quality of your audio and video?
-Even if you have been doing school and work online for over a year, there are a few key differences in the set-up for online piano lessons.
+Even if you have been doing school and work online for years, there are a few key differences in the set-up for online piano lessons.
 This article will review some familiar principles, along with options that are specifically targeted for the best online piano/keyboard lessons.

 Step 1 - Device and connection